DONATE

 Education

 We believe every child has the right to education.
-That’s why we’re part of the global movement to promote inclusive education for children with disabilities, and we work with partners to transform education systems.
+That’s why we’re part of the global movement to promote inclusive education for girls and children with disabilities, and we work with partners to transform education systems.

 There are 240 million children with disabilities around the world, according to data from Unicef.